precice/tutorials/perpendicular-flap/README.md

 ![Flap watchpoint](images/tutorials-perpendicular-flap-displacement-watchpoint.png)

 There is moreover a script `plot-all-displacements.sh` to plot and compare all possible variants.
-This scripts expects all watchpoint logs to be available in a subfolder `watchpoints` in the format `openfoam-dealii.log` or similar.
+This script expects all watchpoint logs to be available in a subfolder `watchpoints` in the format `openfoam-dealii.log` or similar.
 If you want to use this script, you need to copy the files over accordingly.

 You should get results similar to this one: